Impressions (John Coltrane album)

-Impressions is an album of live and studio recordings by jazz musician John Coltrane, released by Impulse!
+Impressions is an album of live and studio recordings by the jazz musician and composer John Coltrane.
+It was released through Impulse!
 Records in July 1963.

 Music and recording

 Tracks 1 and 3 were recorded live at the Village Vanguard in November 1961, during the same residency that produced the seminal "Live" at the Village Vanguard album, while tracks 2 and 4 were recorded at Van Gelder Studio, respectively on September 18, 1962 and April 29, 1963.
 Track 5, "Dear Old Stockholm," also recorded on April 29, 1963, did not appear on the original release, but appears on later reissues.
 The album was originally released in 1963 on the Impulse! label.

 The studio tracks were performed by the classic Coltrane quartet (pianist McCoy Tyner, bassist Jimmy Garrison, and drummer Elvin Jones), who are joined by saxophonist Eric Dolphy and bassist Reggie Workman on the tracks recorded live at the Village Vanguard.
 Dolphy contributes a long bass clarinet solo on "India", but lays out on all but the final chord of "Impressions".
 Workman plays only on "India", joining Garrison in approximating the droning sound of Indian classical music.

 Drummer Roy Haynes replaces Elvin Jones on "After the Rain" and "Dear Old Stockholm".
 The title track features nearly fifteen minutes of Coltrane's soloing.

 The music reflects Coltrane's evolving emotional and musical range, where he explores jazz modality, the music of India, the blues, and a traditional Swedish folk song.
-The eclecticism is to be expected; the album amounts ultimately to a compilation of three years of oddments.
+The album includes performances across an eighteen-month period.